truongconghiep/CppND-Capstone-Snake-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## Added features

+### General description

+When the snake game starts, player will be asked to choose a game difficulty.
+After that a play window will pop-up with the snake and food.
+At the beginning the snake has 3 lives.
+The player must use keyboard to move the snake toward food.
+If the snake hit the food the player will receive a score, and another food will be created at another place in the playing window.
+If the snake hit any edge of the playing window or its body it will die and loses a live.
+If it has no live any more the game will be over.

+### Play space is restricted in the game window.

+If the snake hit any edge of the game window or its body it will die.
+After that if the snake still has lives the game will restart but it loses one live and player score will be reset.

+### Game difficulty can be chosen by player

+The difficulty of the game can be chosen by the player before the game start.
+At the beginning a small window will pop up with 3 buttons for three different levels.
+Player can click on a button to choose the difficulty he wants.
+Then this window will disappear and the main game window will pop-up.
+The speed of the snake will increase faster as the player chooses more difficult levels.

+### Snake has more likes

+The snake has 3 additional lives, that allows player continues playing after the snake dies.
+After every time the snake dies its lives is decreased.
+The game is only over when the snake has no live anymore.
+The player can see the number of lives on window title bar.

+### Best score is recorded.

+The best score is stored in a file after the game finishes.
+When the game starts the record will be read from the file and when the game finishes, if a new record is established, it will be write in the record file.